NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 ### Online consultation updates (eConsult and accuRx)

-1. The eConsult updates are raised through Service Now service requests (search for "NHS App Supplier Standard Change Request"), usually on a weekly basis.
-A member of the T2 support team should then post the file in the sjr-third-party-updates Slack channel.
+1. The eConsult updates are raised through Service Now service requests (see Prerequsites section), usually on a weekly basis.
 They are provided as an xlsx file, with additions and deletions on separate worksheets.
 Contact a member of the T3 support team to forward the file if you do not have access to Service Now.

 2. Update `sjr-config/utils/rulecreation/econsult.csv` with the practice changes.
 For removals, just delete the row where you find the ODS code to be removed.
 Additions should be added as entries to ccg "Other" at the end of the file.
 There is no need to match to a particular CCG.
 You can do this by first saving the the additions sheet as a csv e.g. `220727-additions.csv`.
 Then run